fraboeni/fraboeni.github.io/_posts/2021-01-24-membership-inference.md

 - in-class standard deviation
 - type of ML model targeted.

-For those of you interested in the topic, I suggest going through the papers for a deeper understanding of why these factors might have an influence.
+For those of you interested in the topic, I suggest going through the papers linked below for a deeper understanding of why these factors might have an influence.

-Apart from training models that do not overfit the training data too much, a method that helps preventing membership inference risk is called Differential Privacy.
+Apart from training models that do not overfit to the training data too much, a method that helps preventing membership inference risk is called Differential Privacy.
-I would definitely like to introduce you to this concept in one of my future blogposts.
+I would definitely like to introduce you to this concept in one of my future blog posts.

 I hope that my post was helpful for you, if you have any further questions, remarks, or suggestions, please get in touch!